Arcadia sign and Pendersleigh & Sons Cartography‘s map of Arcadia, available on art prints and a variety of merchandise

-Arcadia is a Los Angeles County community in the northern part of the San Gabriel Valley surrounded by Sierra Madre, Monrovia, Mayflower Village, Irwindale, El Monte, North El Monte, Temple City, East San Gabriel, East Pasadena and Pasadena.
-To vote for other Los Angeles neighborhoods to be covered on the blog, vote here.
-To vote for Los Angeles County communities, vote here.
-To vote for Orange County communities, vote here.
+Arcadia is a Los Angeles County community in the northern part of the San Gabriel Valley surrounded by Sierra Madre, Monrovia, Mayflower Village, Irwindale, El Monte, North El Monte, Temple City, East San Gabriel, East Pasadena, and Pasadena.

 Arcadia, California, though more suburban than pastoral, does have its share of parks, including Arcadia County Park, Baldwin Stocker Park, Bicentennial Park, Bonita Park, Camino Grove Park, Camino Grove Park, Eisenhower Park, Fairview Avenue Park, Highland Oaks Park, Hugo Reid Park, the Los Angeles County and State Arboretum, Newcastle Park, Orange Grove Park, Tierra Verde Park, Tripolis Park and the simply named Wilderness Park.
 The best known, however, is Santa Anita Park… home of the racetrack (more on that later).